BernardoGiordano/Checkpoint/issue_template.md

 If you feel it's relevant, please attach screenshots or pictures that could detail the issue more.

+**NOTICE**: The issue tracker is meant for bug reports and not for troubleshooting.
+Please reach us out on our [Discord server](https://discord.gg/bGKEyfY) to receive help.
+By sending this issue report to us, you're aware that your submission may be closed without notice if invalid.

 * [x] Issue with Checkpoint for 3DS
 * [ ] Issue with Checkpoint for Switch
 * [ ] Feature request